sameberenz/climada_papers_tropical_cyclone_impact_functions/README.md

 This repository contains a folder for the code used in a research article.
 The code replicates the figures and tables, and provides calibration code implemented in [CLIMADA Python](https://github.com/CLIMADA-project/climada_python).

-Eberenz, S., Lüthi, S., and Bresch, D. N.: Regional tropical cyclone impact functions for globally consistent risk assessments.
-Accepted for publication by the journal Natural Hazards and Earth System Sciences (NHESS).
-Initial submission: https://doi.org/10.5194/nhess-2020-229.
+Eberenz, S., Lüthi, S., and Bresch, D. N.: Regional tropical cyclone impact functions for globally consistent risk assessments, Nat.
+Hazards Earth Syst.
+Sci., 21, 393–415, https://doi.org/10.5194/nhess-21-393-2021, 2021.

 This repository is part of the CLIMADA_papers collection at [CLIMADA-project/climada_papers](https://github.com/CLIMADA-project/climada_papers).